CostbarsProcess Helpproject portfolio managementPPM processresource optimizationstrategic alignmentproject prioritization

 Costbars PPM Process - Get Started

-After establishing your governance structure you can follow the Costbars PPM process within the application to establish the Project Inventory, Resource Pool, Strategic Alignment Values and associated metadata.
-It can take weeks or months to establish this data and achieve resource loaded projects to run through the PPM process.
+After establishing your governance structure, you can follow the Costbars PPM process within the application to establish the Project Inventory, Resource Pool, Strategic Alignment Values, and associated metadata.
+It can take weeks or months to establish this data and achieve resource-loaded projects to run through the PPM process.
+For a detailed introduction to this process, see Introduction to Costbars Product Guide.

 2. Score Projects (Costbars): Evaluate projects using multiple data points including health indicators, costs, hours, Size vs Complexity metrics, and additional project metadata.